sibir-9k/Neo-project/README.md

 Click me to see the project online - https://neo-project-peach.vercel.app/

 # Test users

 Worker:

-login: qwerty1234@gmail.com
+- login: qwerty1234@gmail.com

-password: qwerty1234
+- password: qwerty1234

 Admin:

-login: admin@neoflex.ru
+- login: admin@neoflex.ru

-password: admin12345
+- password: admin12345

+# What can be done in the application:

+- Log in as worker or admin

+- Register new user (work)